noseratio/coroutines-talk/README.md

     var backgroundCoroutineProxy = new CoroutineProxy<(BackgroundEvents, object)>();

     await using var foregroundApartment = new WinFormsApartment();
-    await using var backroundApartment = new WinFormsApartment();
+    await using var backgroundApartment = new WinFormsApartment();

-    // start both coroutines, each in on its own WinForms thread
+    // start both coroutine, each in its own WinForms thread

     var foregroundTask = foregroundCoroutineProxy.Run(
         foregroundApartment,